-Sometimes, unexpected things happen in life, and despite your best efforts, you just can’t pay a credit card debt as a result.
-Although the unpaid debt will go on your credit report and cause a negative impact to your score, the good news is that it won’t last forever.
+Sometimes, unexpected things happen in life, and despite your best efforts, you just can’t pay your credit card debt as a result.
+Although the unpaid debt will go on your credit report and have a negative impact on your score, the good news is that it won’t last forever.

-Debt after 7 years, unpaid credit card debt falls off of credit reports.
+After seven years, unpaid credit card debt falls off your credit report.
 The debt doesn’t vanish completely, but it’ll no longer impact your credit score.

 Does credit card debt go away after 7 years?

-Most negative items on your credit report, including unpaid debts, charge-offs or late payments, will fall off your credit report after 7 years since the date of the first missed payment have passed.
+Most negative items on your credit report, including unpaid debts, charge-offs, or late payments, will fall off your credit report seven years after the date of the first missed payment.
 However, it’s important to remember that you’ll still owe the creditor.

-Under the Fair Credit Reporting Act, debts can only appear on your credit report for 7 years.
+Under the Fair Credit Reporting Act, in most cases, debts can only appear on your credit report for seven years.
 After that period is up, the debt can no longer be reported.

 What happens after 7 years of not paying debt?